The Acoustic Resonant Drag Instability with a Spectrum of Grain Sizes: Results

-\revchng{We have also not studied in detail the (likely common) situation where the spectrum of dust grains covers both the constant- and non-constant-drift regimes.
+{We have also not studied in detail the (likely common) situation where the spectrum of dust grains covers both the constant- and non-constant-drift regimes.
 Based on linear calculations (see \cref{app: linear}), it is reasonable to surmise that this will behave like the constant-drift RDI for the relevant range of grains (albeit with a somewhat reduced dust-to-gas-mass ratio). }

-\revchng{A rather technical source of uncertainty in our results relating to dust-dust collisions concerns the approach to the zero-particle-separation limit.
+{A rather technical source of uncertainty in our results relating to dust-dust collisions concerns the approach to the zero-particle-separation limit.
 As discussed extensively in \citet{Pan2013,Pan2014b,Haugen2021}, a quantitative measurement of the collision kernel requires a careful convergence study in particle separation, which is not achieved here (e.g., compare the different line styles in \cref{fig: gfunc sda}).
-This must take into account both explicit dissipative effects, which damp gas motions at small scales, and the different physical contributions to relative grain-grain velocities (the effect of ``caustics'' on dust motion).
+This must take into account both explicit dissipative effects, which damp gas motions at small scales, and the different physical contributions to relative grain-grain velocities.\footnote{\revchng{\citet{Wilkinson2006} introduced the decomposition of the grain-grain collision rate into its continuous and ``caustic'' parts, where the caustic part accounts for collisions that result from grains being slung out from neighbouring eddies.
+In order to separate these contributions, which is needed to estimate the collision rate in the zero-particle-separation limit, one needs a reasonable model for the behavior of a grain in a representative turbulent eddy \citep{Pan2013,Pumir2016}. }}.
 This is well beyond the scope of this work and likely a difficult task for realistic application to astrophysical objects with RDI-generated turbulence.
 In particular, as well as a better theoretical framework with which to understand the strong clumping even at small Stokes numbers, the acoustic RDI effectively forces the turbulence down to the viscous scales, changing in character with scale.
 These issues make it difficult to apply Stokes-number-based self-similarity arguments, as usually applied to understand passive grains in turbulence.
 Thus, the result that constant-drift RDI turbulence should be particularly a effective nursery for grain growth is qualitative at this stage, and we refrain from making quantitative estimates for the collision kernel. }